-Living with less belongings is liberating.
+Living with fewer belongings is liberating.

-Hygiene and grooming:
+Hygiene and grooming

-Stationery and documents:
+Stationery and documents

-underwear (5 pairs), socks (5 pairs), undershirts (2), t-shirts (2), dress shirts (2), jeans (1 pair), suit, casual trousers, sweater, rain jacket, swimming trunks, gym shorts
+underwear (5 pairs), socks (5 pairs), undershirts (2), t-shirts (2), dress shirts (2), jeans, charcoal suit, casual trousers, sweater/hoodie, rain jacket, swimming trunks, gym shorts

-Shoes and accessories:
+Shoes and accessories

 Most of this fits comfortably into one large suitcase.

-But it can be done.
+Nevertheless, it can be done.

 Learn to want what you already have.